ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 # PSBBN Definitive English Patch

-This is the definitive English patch for Sony's "PlayStation Broadband Navigator" software (also known as BB Navigator or PSBBN) for the "PlayStation 2" (PS2) video game console.
+This is the Definitive English Patch for Sony's "PlayStation Broadband Navigator" software (also known as BB Navigator or PSBBN) for the "PlayStation 2" (PS2) video game console.

+PSBBN is official Sony software for the PlayStation 2, released exclusively in Japan.
+Introduced in 2002 as a replacement for the PS2’s OSD, it required both a hard drive and a network adapter to function.
+It added many new features:
+- Launching games from the hard drive
+- Accessing online channels
+- Downloading full games, demos, videos, and pictures
+- Ripping audio CDs and transferring music to MiniDisc recorders in the Music Channel
+- Watching videos in the Movie Channel
+- Transferring photos from a digital camera and viewing them in the Photo Channel

+The aim of this project was to translate PSBBN from the original Japanese to English, add some modern features and make it a viable daily driver for use in 2025 and beyond.

-You can find out more about the PSBBN software on [Wikipedia](https://en.wikipedia.org/wiki/PlayStation_Broadband_Navigator).
+You can find out more about the PSBBN software on [Wikipedia](https://en.wikipedia.org/wiki/PlayStation_Broadband_Navigator) and on my [YouTube channle](https://www.youtube.com/@CosmicScaleFactor).

 # Donations
 If you appreciate my work and want to support the ongoing development of the PSBBN Definitive English Patch and other PS2-related projects, [you can donate to my Ko-Fi here](https://ko-fi.com/cosmicscale).